Top destinations for LGBTQ travellers

 Feel like a day trip?
 The iconic beach-side resort of Sitges is just a short train journey away, offering great beach options and a relaxed and friendly vibe.

-“Barcelona is the ultimate cosmopolitan beach city, mixing sun-drenched days by the sea with incredible architecture and a vibrant foodie and bar scene.” - Fanny Minka
+“Barcelona is the ultimate cosmopolitan beach city, mixing sun-drenched days by the sea with incredible architecture and a vibrant foodie and bar scene…” confirms travel blogger Fanny Minka.

 There’s no better place in the world for a bit of queer beach time than the beaches of Mykonos.

-Elias beach is my favourite, but there’s also plenty of others to choose from.
+Elias beach is always a favourite, but there’s also plenty of others to choose from.

 This small Greek island is the ideal place to drink cocktails on the beach, then in the evening head to the restaurants and bars of the old town which really comes alive after dark.